Skills Manifest System

 Structure

-Key Differences from skills.toml
+Key Differences from skill-project.toml

-| Feature | skills.toml | skills-lock.toml |
+| Feature | skill-project.toml | skills.lock |

 |---|---|---|